Table of Contents

-With Google’s entire portal system called Google for Education, there has been an increased demand for Chromebooks during the coronavirus pandemic.
+With Google’s entire portal system called Google for Education, there has been an increased demand for Chromebooks.
 The goal now is to look at which among the premium Chromebook types is for you.

 I have prepared this review to help you understand how Chromebooks work and perform.
 I am also sharing my top 10 picks for the best Chromebook for teachers and students to invest in.